 - The nominee must be an Eagle Scout in good standing with the Boy Scouts of America and must either be registered with or have their primary residence within the boundaries of the nominating council.

 - No length of time is required to have passed since earning the Eagle Rank.

 - The council should retain the actions and accomplishments that led the nominee to be considered for the award, although it is not required to include with the nomination form submitted to the National Eagle Scout Association.

 - Nominations must be sent to the National Eagle Scout Association by the council (an individual may not submit the form) for consideration.
-Those selected will be added to the list of NESA Award and Recognition Roll.
+Those selected will be added to the list of NESA Outstanding Eagle Scouts, quarterly.

 - Each council NESA committee may present two NOESA honors per year, with the option of awarding an additional NOESA for every 100 Eagle Scout Awards or fraction thereof in excess of 100 awards certified the previous year.
 Unused quotas will be forfeited in the following year.

 - The nominee should not be informed of the nomination, and presentation should not be scheduled until NESA has returned the NOESA credentials to the council.